-- 3 It is the District's policy to - a. regulate alterations within the floodplain and drainageways within the watershed to provide flood protection to natural resources, permanent structures, and private lands, in accordance with Minnesota Statutes 103F; - b. preserve existing water storage capacity below the 100-year high-water elevation of all public waters, wetlands subject to the Wetland Conservation Act, and public drainage systems subject to Minnesota's buffer law in the watershed to minimize the frequency and severity of high water; and - c. minimize development below the FEMA base flood elevation that will unduly restrict flood flows or aggravate known high water problems.
+- 3 It is the District's policy to - a. regulate alterations within the floodplain and drainageways within the watershed to provide flood protection to natural resources, permanent structures, and private lands, in accordance with Minnesota Statutes 103F; - b. preserve existing water storage capacity below the 100-year high-water elevation of all public waters, wetlands subject to the Wetland Conservation Act, and public drainage systems subject to Minnesota's buffer law in the watershed to minimize the frequency and severity of high water; and - c. minimize development below the Federal Emergency Management Agency (FEMA) 100-year flood elevation that will unduly restrict flood flows or aggravate known high water problems.

-A municipal or District permit is required for any alteration to or filling of land below the 100-year flood elevation of any wetland, public water, or landlocked subwatershed (as identified by municipalities) shall be subject to the following regulations and shall be completed in accordance with a state-approved floodplain management and shoreland ordinance:
+A municipal or District permit is required for any alteration to or filling of land below the 100-year flood elevation of any wetland, public water, or landlocked subwatershed (as identified by municipalities) in accordance with state-approved floodplain management and shoreland ordinances.